NeuralNexusDev/gss-gamedig/README.md

-# server-status-api
+# gss-gamedig

-API to grab the status of different game servers
+A simple REST wrapper for the GameDig game status library